awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/before/aws_event.md

 ### Running the workshop at an AWS Event

 {{% notice warning %}}
-Only complete this section if you are at an AWS hosted event (such as re:Invent, public workshop, Immersion Day, or any other event hosted by an AWS employee).
-If you are running the workshop on your own, go to: [Start the workshop on your own](/running_spark_apps_with_emr_on_spot_instances/self_paced.html).
+Only complete this section if you are at an AWS hosted event such as re:Invent, public workshop, Immersion Day, or any other event hosted by an AWS employee.
+If you are running the workshop on your own, then go to [Start the workshop on your own](/running_spark_apps_with_emr_on_spot_instances/self_paced.html) directly.
 {{% /notice %}}

 ### Login to the AWS Workshop Portal